thebencourt/bencourt_co_uk/cv.md

 <strong>Tech stack:</strong> HTML, SASS, Web Components, Node.js, Express, Handlebars

 Estimating, planning and breaking down requirement documents in to stories and sub-tasks to be worked on in two week sprints.
 Developing new features for the site as well as maintenance of existing code.
 Monitoring site performance.
 Introducing new techniques/methods to improve the accessibility, performance and maintainability of the site.
 Adding tests to improve code coverage and reduce regressions.

+Introduced web components in to the tech stack to easily create reusable components and take advantage of progressive enhancement to ensure the site worked without JavaScript.

+Used service workers to take advantage of modern browser features such as progressive web app support and pre-caching UI assets improving the site performance.

 </article>